 TIP #4 – STICK TO CLASSICS

 A little trend here and there is fun but when selecting furniture and the big pieces I opt for classics.
 I know it’ll stand the test of time and creates a space they can grow into.
-It’s much easier to swap décor or a few accents in bedding when interests change down the road.
+It’s much easier to swap décor or a few accents in bedding like throw pillows when interests change down the road.
 It’s also important to keep the large pieces more neutral and incorporate muted color or pattern in accents that are easier to swap later.

 Creating a space the kiddos AND you love is possible!
 Intentional design goes way beyond furniture placement or finishes.
 Sometimes it’s more about blending comfort and function, marrying style and simplicity.
 Remember you can click any image above to save to your pinterest boards, and follow along on IG for more behind the scenes design, home styling, and my favorite neutral decor finds.